A simple model of trees for unicellular maps: Counting 3-constellations

-In the previous paragraph, we have explained that Theorem \ref{theo:main} is not suitable to count unicellular constellations, as it does not give any information on the rotation system of the map.
+In the previous section, we have seen that Theorem \ref{theo:main} is not suitable to count unicellular constellations, as it does not give any information on the rotation system of the map.

-Nevertheless, it is possible to get some enumerative results on constellations not by using Theorem \ref{theo:main} directly, but by mimicking its proof: find a combinatorial induction for constellations and then simpler objects with the same induction.
+Nevertheless, it is possible to get some enumerative results on constellations not by using Theorem \ref{theo:main} directly, but by mimicking its proof: find a combinatorial induction for constellations and then find simpler objects with the same induction.

 In this paragraph, we give a combinatorial proof of the enumeration of $3$-constella\-tions with respect to their number of circle vertices of each color.